 - GRE score (optional)

-If you have a specific research interest, you may optionally indicate faculty members you would like to work with in your application.
+If you have a specific research interest, you may optionally indicate faculty members you would like to work with in your statement of purpose.

 - December 31